-American Public Works Association American Water Works Association Association of Clean Water Administrators Association of Metropolitan Water Agencies Association of State Drinking Water Administrators Council of Infrastructure Financing Authorities National Association of Clean Water Agencies Water Environment Federation
+American Public Works Association

+American Water Works Association

+Association of Clean Water Administrators

+Association of Metropolitan Water Agencies

+Association of State Drinking Water Administrators

+Council of Infrastructure Financing Authorities

+National Association of Clean Water Agencies

+National Association of Water Companies

+Water Environment Federation

-Appropriations Subcommittee on Interior, Environment, and Related Agencies U.S. House of Representatives April 25, 2013
+Appropriations Subcommittee on Interior, Environment, and Related Agencies

+U.S. House of Representatives

+April 16, 2014

-The American Public Works Association, American Water Works Association, Association of Clean Water Administrators, Association of Metropolitan Water Agencies, Association of State Drinking Water Administrators, Council on Infrastructure Financing Authorities, National Association of Clean Water Agencies, and Water Environment Federation and the are pleased to have the opportunity to provide the House Subcommittee on Interior, Environment, and Related Agencies with comments for the record in relation to the Clean Water and Drinking Water State Revolving Fund (SRF) programs, as well as clean and safe water operating programs and nonpoint source control.
+The American Public Works Association, American Water Works Association, Association of Clean Water Administrators, Association of Metropolitan Water Agencies, Association of State Drinking Water Administrators, Council on Infrastructure Financing Authorities, National Association of Clean Water Agencies, National Association of Water Companies, and the Water Environment Federation are pleased to have the opportunity to provide the House Subcommittee on Interior, Environment, and Related Agencies with comments for the record in relation to the Clean Water and Drinking Water State Revolving Fund (SRF) programs, as well as clean and safe water operating programs and nonpoint source control.

-We urge the Subcommittee to reject the proposed reductions to these programs in the President's Fiscal Year (FY) 2014 budget request and instead maintain the Clean Water and Drinking Water SRF programs at the FY 2012 levels of \$1.466 billion and \$918 million respectively.
+We urge the Subcommittee to reject the proposed reductions to these programs in the President's Fiscal Year (FY) 2015 budget request and instead maintain the Clean Water and Drinking Water SRF programs at the FY 2014 funding levels of at least \$1.449 billion and \$907 million respectively.

 Investment in water and wastewater infrastructure is currently being threatened as demonstrated in the President's budget proposal to decrease levels of SRF funding and also place limitations on allowable deductions for investments in tax-exempt municipal bonds.
 While the amount we are requesting for the SRF programs is still far below the well-documented clean and safe water infrastructure needs, it is nonetheless an amount that will allow critical water quality projects to move forward nationwide.
 It would also serve to underscore the continued commitment to a federal/state/local partnership in meeting the Nation's clean and safe water goals and objectives.